-7. Disability insurance
+6. Disability insurance

 Not having disability insurance can trip up some otherwise money-savvy individuals.

-Social Security disability benefits provide payments if you are unable to work due to a medical condition that is expected to last at least one year or result in death.
+Social Security disability benefits provide payments if you are unable to work due to a medical condition that is expected to last at least one year or result in death, and if you meet other requirements.
 But even if you’re approved, there is a five-month waiting period before benefits begin.

-8. Life insurance
+7. Life insurance

 8. Retirement fund

 Your first stop for retirement savings should be a 401(k) plan if your employer provides a match of any kind.
 After that, look for a tax-sheltered plan such as an individual retirement account.

-10. College savings account
+9. College savings account

 If you’re childless and plan to keep it that way, you get a pass on this final must-have financial product.
 Most everyone else should start planning for college now.